-When the Coast Guard approached, the larger ships would simply move farther out to sea, and the law prevented Coast Guard from interfering.
-It was one of many of the cat and mouse games rumrunners played with law enforcement during Prohibition.
+When the Coast Guard approached, the larger ships would simply move farther out to sea.
+International law prevented the Coast Guard from interfering.
+It was one of many of the cat-and-mouse games rumrunners played with law enforcement during Prohibition.

-She was best known to New Englanders, though the entire Coast Guard knew the name.
-In Halifax there were countless entries in the customs logs showing her heading off to the French Island St. Pierre-et-Miquelon and from there to the Caribbean.
+The entire Coast Guard knew the I'm Alone, the most wanted boat afloat.
+In Halifax, countless entries in the customs logs showed her heading off to the French Island St. Pierre-et-Miquelon and from there to the Caribbean.

-During the winter of 1928 I’m Alone shifted territory, heading to the West Indies, probably chasing southern tourist trade.
-And it was off Louisiana that the cutter Wolcott stumbled across the most wanted boat afloat.
+During the winter of 1928, I’m Alone shifted territory, heading to the West Indies, probably chasing southern tourist trade.
+As she sailed off the Louisiana coast, the cutter Wolcott stumbled across the I'm Alone.

 With orders not to lose the boat, the Wolcott pursued the I’m Alone and hailed her.
 I’m Alone’s captain John T. Randell was a vigorous old veteran of the Boer War and World War I. He had become a rum runner by dint of lack of other work and the terrific pay.

 When confronted by the Wolcott, he declined to let the Coast Guard aboard.
 He invited the Coast Guard’s commander on board for a pleasant meeting, as the customs of the times dictated.
 But he insisted he was 14 miles off shore, beyond Coast Guard jurisdiction, and he would not agree to be inspected nor stop his ship.

 The Coast Guard was just as adamant that he was within 10 miles of land.
 The stalemate continued for two days.
 The I’m Alone continued steadily out to sea with the Wolcott trailing, waiting while help arrived.